jillesvangurp/spring-depend/README.md

 To use:
  - Add the dependency to spring-depend to your existing spring project
  - Get a reference to your application context in one of the several ways that spring allows you to do this.
-Any instance of spring's `GenericApplicationContext` or one of the sub classes should work
+Any instance of spring's `AbstractApplicationContext` or one of the sub classes should work
  - Do something like this:
 ```
 SpringDependencyAnalyzer analyzer = new SpringDependencyAnalyzer(context);